What's the Point of University?

 3. Talk is cheap—but also a virtue.

 At the core of education is meaningful conversations.
-With the right people, any small talk can be profound.
+With the right people, any small talk can make the largest differences.

 4. Your perspective, opinion, and worldview are three things worth more than your textbook knowledge and your experience with a certain tool.